f-fix/dwimsy/README.md

 Applesauce  .woz / .a2r 57 4F 5A 31 / 57 4F 5A 32 | 41 32 52 32 ("A2R2")
 Greaseweazle.scp        53 43 50 ("SCP")
 C64 CRT     .crt        43 36 34 20 43 41 52 54 52 49 44 47 45 20 20 20 ("C64 CARTRIDGE   ")

+---

+# Note on the code and the tools used to write it

+Parts of this code were written (initially other, separate projects) with assistance from LLM-integrated coding tools.
+If you don't like it, feel free to use other software or rewrite parts you dislike.
+PRs are welcome!

+## How did I end up using those?
+Don't I dislike slop?

+Yes, I hate it.
+This project began because I wanted tape image conversion tools where the conversion steps were all clearly documented and readable code, but which also performed well enough in terms of accuracy to actually be the tool I use.
+I started out writing the tools myself, but my manual attempts hadn't yielded comparable accuracy to existing closed-source tools for some steps, so I started using the tools to help find the bugs and suggest improvements, and IMO the result is now good enough to actually be useful in some scenarios.
+In terms of slop, the tool-generated code doesn't closely resemble any existing solutions I have found.
+Rather it's a fairly passable translation of my requests into Python.